-The purpose of the admission criteria and academic guidelines is twofold: to allow the student the opportunity to examine motivation and interest in social work as a career; and to assist faculty to assess the strengths and weaknesses of prospective students so that appropriate advisement can occur early in the educational process.
+The purpose of the admission criteria and academic guidelines is twofold: to allow the student the opportunity to examine her/his motivation and interest in social work as a career; and to assist faculty to assess the strengths and weaknesses of prospective students, so that appropriate advisement can occur early in the educational process.

 Social Work: Is it for you?